+- Address the roles and responsibilities of NYPD personnel in schools.
 The Student Safety Coalition calls for the implementation of “A New Vision for School Safety” to provide clear and transparent guidelines for all NYPD employees in New York City schools.
-The Vision consists of nine guiding principles for overhauling the flawed Memorandum of Understanding between the New York City Department of Education and the NYPD, which currently governs school safety operations.
+The Vision consists of nine guiding principles for overhauling the flawed Memorandum of Understanding between the New York City Department of Education (DOE) and the NYPD, which currently governs school safety operations.
 Implementation of these principles would clarify that educators, not police personnel or school safety officers, should address the vast majority of student misbehavior.